indygreg/mozilla-central-legacy/README.txt

 This build system is capable of producing a fully-derecursified Makefile.
 It accomplishes this by parsing existing Makefiles for variables that have rules from rules.mk (like CPPSRCS or EXPORTS) and dynamically produces a new Makefile with individual rules for these.
-See the technical overview below.
+The old Makefiles are stripped of the extracted data and are written to the normal locations.
+See the technical details below for more.

 BXR - The Build Cross Reference
 -------------------------------